-Our Board has a separately designated Audit Committee, Compensation Committee and Nominating Committee, each of which is comprised solely of independent directors with the membership and responsibilities described below.
-Members serve on the committees until their resignation or until otherwise determined by our Board.
-Each of these committees is empowered to retain outside advisors as it deems appropriate, regularly reports its activities to the full Board and has a written charter that is posted on our website located at https://investors.cogentbio.com/, under "Corporate Governance."
+Our Board has a separately designated Audit Committee, Compensation Committee, Nominating Committee and Science Committee, each of which is comprised solely of independent directors with the membership and responsibilities described below.
+Members serve on these committees until their resignation or until otherwise determined by our Board.
+Other than the Science Committee, each of these committees is empowered to retain outside advisors as it deems appropriate, regularly reports its activities to the full Board and has a written charter which is posted on our website located at https://investors.cogentbio.com/, under "Corporate Governance."

-Name Audit Committee Compensation Committee Nominating Committee
+Name Audit Committee Compensation Committee Nominating Committee Science Committee

 Name Andrew Robbins

-Chris Cain, Ph.D.
-X
+Chris Cain, Ph.D. Х Chair

 Karen Ferrante, M.D.
-X Chair
+Chair Х

-Peter Harwin X X
+Peter Harwin Х Х

-Arlene M. Morris X Chair
+Arlene M. Morris Х Chair

-Matthew E. Ros X X
+Matthew E. Ros Х Х

-Todd Shegog Chair X
+Todd Shegog Chair Х

-of Meetings in 2020 4 6 2
+of Meetings in 2022 4 7 4 (1)